MrHid3/sbb/README.md

 - [ ] storing messages on device
 - [ ] read markings
 - [ ] dockerize ts
+- [ ] remaking the frontend in react is probably a good idea

 ### Side-Quests
 by how likely/easy they are to be implemented (more or less)